ansys/pymapdl/doc/source/getting_started/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For the latest features, you must have a copy of Ansys 2021 R1
 installed locally.
 However, PyMAPDL is compatible with Ansys 17.0 and later
-on Windows and with ANsys 13.0 on Linux.
+on Windows and with Ansys 13.0 on Linux.

 .. note::